robdy/robdy.io/_posts/2017-08-10-installing-outlook-add-in-for-specific-users.md

 published: true
 title: Installing Outlook add-in for specific users
 ---

+> **NOTE**: I was using Office 365 so the cmdlets below should work in Exchange Online.
+For on-premises installations, you might need to get the user IDs in a different way.
+>
+> If you're using Office 365, you might want to have a look at [Centralized Deployment](https://docs.microsoft.com/en-us/office/dev/add-ins/publish/centralized-deployment).

 Goal: to install Outlook add-in available only for specific users and to make it enable by default

 ### 1st attempt: